 Elementor’s WooCommerce Builder gives you the design flexibility to create and fine-tune your product pages visually.
 This saves you time, and considerably reduces the time it takes to go from an idea you have, to a live and fully-functional online WooCommerce store.

 You will discover many other free WooCommerce templates in Envato Elements, offering over 2,000 different templates, many of which are related to e-commerce sites.
-Additionally, there are numerous WooCommerce themes that you can look at like the ones we mention in our article.
+Additionally, there are numerous WooCommerce themes that you can look at like the ones we mention in this article (and be sure to check this examples of WooCommerce websites for inspiration, too).